Strathcona Public Building: History

 The City of Strathcona identified the need for a larger post office in 1908 and purchased the land for its construction in 1909.
 Construction began in 1910 but was delayed when the contractor, Mr. William Garson, died in early 1911 and M. A. Piggott and Sons were selected to complete construction.
 The building was constructed between 1911 and 1913, during a massive building boom in the Edmonton area, and the official opening took place on July 1, 1912.
 The city of Strathcona, Alberta (also called South Edmonton) merged into the city of Edmonton in 1911.
 It was designed by David Ewart, the Chief Architect of the Canadian Department of Public Works in an Edwardian Classical Free style.
 It features stone trim, voussoirs, two-story pilaster strips, a prominent entablature, and a rusticated stone base.
 The building originally served as a post office and general federal government office building.

 The building's neat brick and limestone finishing was a departure from the typical Romanesque style used in earlier post office buildings.
-It was similar to the post office that was built in Edmonton on the north side of the river between 1907-1910.
+It was similar to the post office that was built in Edmonton on the north side of the river between 1907 and 1910.

 The clock tower has a tin-covered roof.
-The building's clock, which has four faces and is the only one of its kind in Edmonton, was built by the Midland Clock Works in Derby, England, did not fit the clock tower when it arrived, so the original tower was replaced by one ten feet taller in 1914-1915.
+The building's clock, which has four faces and is the only one of its kind in Edmonton, was built by the Midland Clock Works in Derby, England, did not fit the clock tower when it arrived, so the original tower was replaced by one ten feet taller in 1914–1915.
 Another south wing was added to the building in 1948.

 Next to the grain terminal, the Old Strathcona Post Office clock tower stood as the second tallest structure on the south side of Edmonton for many years.
 The Old Strathcona Post Office was the first major restoration project undertaken in Edmonton's historic Old Strathcona area.
 The Old Strathcona Post Office when first restored was modelled after Festival Market development undertaken by the Rouse Corporation in the United States, and Boston's Quincy Market and Faneuil Hall in particular.
 In 1976, the post office moved to a new location and in 1977 Canada abandoned the Old Strathcona Post Office.
-The building was placed on the Province of Alberta's register of Grade A Provincial Historic Resources on February 12, 1985.
+The building was placed on the province of Alberta's register of Grade A Provincial Historic Resources on February 12, 1985.
 The building sat empty until January 1986 when the City of Edmonton took ownership of the Old Strathcona Post Office for the sum of $1.00.

 The building is very similar to the former post office in Regina, which was designed by the same architect.